biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/04_messages.md

 ### ERC20DeployedClaim

-Sent to Biyachain when a `ERC20DeployedEvent` is emitted from the `Peggy contract`.\
+Sent to Biya Chain when a `ERC20DeployedEvent` is emitted from the `Peggy contract`.\
 This occurs whenever the `deployERC20` method is called on the contract to issue a new token asset eligible for bridging.

 ```go